How to Calculate Your Daily Calories

 5

 A calorie (kilocalorie) is a unit of measurement for the energy provided by food.
-Protein provides 4 kcal/g, carbs 4 kcal/g, fats 9 kcal/g, and alcohol 7 kcal/g.
+Protein provides 4 kcal/g, carbohydrates 4 kcal/g, fats 9 kcal/g, and alcohol 7 kcal/g.
 Your body uses this energy to function, move, and repair itself.
 When you consume more energy than you expend, the excess is stored.
-When you consume less, the body draws from its reserves.
+When you consume less, the body taps into its reserves.

-An average man needs 2,200 to 2,800 kcal per day, an average woman 1,800 to 2,200 kcal.
+The average man needs 2 200 to 2 800 kcal per day, and the average woman needs 1 800 to 2 200 kcal.
 But these averages hide significant variations.
-A 60 kg sedentary man and a 100 kg rugby player obviously don't have the same needs.
-Age also plays a role: metabolism decreases by about 1-2% per decade after age 20.
-Muscle mass is the most adjustable factor — the more muscle you have, the more you burn at rest.
+A sedentary 60 kg man and a 100 kg rugby player obviously don't have the same needs.
+Age also plays a role: metabolism decreases by about 1-2 % per decade after age 20.
+Muscle mass is the most modifiable factor — the more muscle you have, the more you burn at rest.

-Adjust if your weight has plateaued for more than 2 weeks despite rigorous tracking.
+Adjust if your weight has stalled for more than 2 weeks despite rigorous tracking.
 Also adjust after a lifestyle change (new job, starting sports, injury).
 In case of a plateau during a diet, a week at maintenance level can jumpstart the metabolism.
-Never go below your BMR — it is the strict minimum for vital functions.
+Never go below your BMR — it's the strict minimum for vital functions.

 FoodCraft Tip